arkhi/grav-learn/pages/02.content/11.multi-language/docs.md

 is set to true in your system.yaml.

-Add following to your .htaccess file and adopt the language slugs and domain names to your needs:
+Add the following to your .htaccess file and adapt the language slugs and domain names to your needs:

 [prism classes="language-htaccess line-numbers"]
 # http://www.cheat-sheets.org/saved-copy/mod_rewrite_cheat_sheet.pdf